rohannagpure45/recieptScanner/README.md

 ## Notes

 - In dev without CLAUDE_API_KEY, backend returns a mock receipt.
 - Vision‑first pipeline: no OCR fallback is wired at the moment.
+Images are downscaled (~1600px width), auto-rotated, and HEIC is converted to JPEG before parsing.
 - All money math uses integers in cents; see `packages/shared/src/money.*`.

 ## License